edella2/eSportal/README.md

 ##Bonding
-Play some games at a lan cafe
+Bond over some arcade games at Brewcade

 ##Team